aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/4 - build-policy-constraint-constraint-template.2/index.en.md

 ::::

 :::code{showCopyAction=true showLineNumbers=false language=bash}
-Error from server (Forbidden): error when creating "example.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [all-ns-must-have-owner-label] All namespaces must have an owner label
+Error from server (Forbidden): error when creating "example-3.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [all-ns-must-have-owner-label] All namespaces must have an owner label
 :::

 Additionally, check the Controller manager logs to see the webhook requests sent by the Kubernetes API server for validation and mutation, as well as the Audit logs to check for policy compliance on objects that already exist in the cluster.

 ::::expand{header="Check Output"}

-Controller Manager Logs
+**Controller Manager Logs**

 ![OPA](/static/images/pod-security/opa/controller-logs3.PNG)

-Audit Controller Logs
+**Audit Controller Logs**

 ![OPA](/static/images/pod-security/opa/audit-logs3.PNG)